mattermost/docs/source/deployment/admin-roles.rst

 Can a System Manager or User Manager demote or deactivate another Admin or Manager?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By default, no privilege grants the authority to deactivate or demote another admin.
-However, if the priveleges of a role are manually changed to include write access to users, this authority can be granted.

 Can a System Manager or User Manager assign or unassign admin roles?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^